-You can’t beat the driving thrills offered by a rear-wheel drive car, so we’ve put together this list of the 7 best rear-wheel drive cars to buy on a budget, and they’ve got plenty of modifying potential, too.
+You can’t beat the driving thrills offered by rear-wheel drive cars, so we’ve put together this list of the best used cars with RWD you can buy on budget, and they’ve got plenty of modifying potential, too.

 If you’re a car enthusiast, you’ve got to own a RWD car at least once in your life.
 The feeling of having the front wheels free to do nothing but steer, giving you pure feedback through the wheel, and having power heading to the rear delivers an incredible sense of balance and enjoyment.
 Then, of course, there’s the appeal of being able to get the back out, honing your driving skills and learning all about car control.

-The best thing is that you don’t have to spend a fortune to get yourself behind the wheel of something rear-wheel drive, and we’ve chosen seven of the best rear-wheel drive cars you can buy for under £10k that will be fun to drive and give you the perfect taste of rear-wheel-drive motoring.
+The best thing is that you don’t have to spend a fortune to get yourself behind the wheel of something rear-wheel drive, and we’ve chosen some of the best rear-wheel drive cars you can buy that will be fun to drive and give you the perfect taste of rear-wheel-drive motoring.

 Of course, there had to be an MX-5 on our list, it is the go-to bargain RWD car of choice, and there are plenty of reasons why they are so popular.
 First of all, they are very cheap and so popular that the market is positively overflowing with second-hand examples, which means that finding one to suit your budget is an easy task.
 Secondly, the MX-5 is one of the best-handling RWD cars out there, especially for the money, and, thirdly, it’s pretty much the perfect beginner’s introduction to rear-wheel drive.
 The main reason is down to the fact that it’s a small, light car with low power, so you can really throw it around and get a feel for rear-wheel drive without worrying that the rear will step out on you every time you so much as touch the throttle.